Uniforms of the Royal Marines

+Selection of current Royal Marines officer uniforms; left to right: No.1A "Blues", No.1AW Tropical Dress, No.2A "Mess Dress", No.1B "Parade Lovats", No.3A "Half Lovats", No.3B General Duty Dress.

 The Royal Marines uniform is the standardised military dress worn by members of the Royal Marines.

 Historic

 Historically, Marine uniforms broadly matched those of the contemporary British Army, at least for full dress.
-The constraints of shipboard duty however brought some practical considerations - for ordinary work duties during the late 18th and early 19th centuries the marines would put aside their easily stained red coats and wore the loose "slop" clothing of the British sailors (then known as Jack Tars).
+The constraints of shipboard duty however brought some practical considerations – for ordinary work duties during the late 18th and early 19th centuries the marines would put aside their easily stained red coats and wear the loose "slop" clothing of the British sailors (then known as Jack Tars).
 The full uniform was worn for watch and guard duties and would also normally be worn in action.
 It is recorded that at Trafalgar many marines, in the heat of action, discarded their coats and fought in their checked shirts and blue trousers.

 The original British marines of the Duke of York and Albany's Maritime Regiment of Foot (1664–1689) wore yellow (probably yellow-brown) coats with red breeches and black felt hats.
 Other short lived marine regiments during the period 1685 to 1699 wore dark blue, crimson or red coats.
 Queen Anne's six Marine Regiments wore red coats with different coloured facings according to the preference of their individual colonels.
 The dress of the ten Regiments of Marines raised for service between 1739 and 1748 is well documented in the coloured illustrations of the official 1742 Clothing Book.
 All wore red coats and breeches with mitre style caps.
 Facings, buttons and lace varied according to the regiment.

 From the establishment of a permanent corps of Marine Regiments in 1755 to 1802, red coats with white facings were worn.

 The normal headdress was a tricorn (later bicorne) hat and the overall appearance closely resembled that of the Army's Regiments of Foot.
 Grenadier companies were issued with fur hats, for land service only, during the American War of Independence.